-“Data journalism” has interesting tools.
+“Data journalism” has created interesting tools.
 But do people care about data?
 Are facts persuasive?
+Even if facts are persuasive, are facts enough?
 As Gilad Lotan anecdotally illustrates, merely selecting facts can get you your own little reality, without even bothering to lie.

 Let’s get real; for the moment, reasoned engagement with a shared rational enlightenment doesn’t dominate the media.
 Bread and circuses and kompromat and gut-instinct do.

 Hugo Drochon argues that interest in conspiracy believers is itself a kind of collective hysteria and there are not so many conspiracy believers in The Conspiracy Theory Bubble.
 (He does argue for an increased salience of conspiracy believers.

 Kate Starbird’s study of agents provocateur in online campaigns.